 Greenwashing means shoppers are making what they think are ‘green’ choices, when in fact, their choices could have a negative effect on the environment rather than positive.
 Problematically, this drains credibility from honest brands that are genuinely trying to be have a positive impact.

 Microplastics are small pieces of plastics (typically under 5.5mm) contained in beauty products (amongst other things) that are rinsed away with wastewater during use, which means they ultimately end up in the ocean.
 Plastic degrades into smaller and smaller pieces over tens or even hundreds of years.
 This means that all plastic that has ever been produced and has ended up in the environment is still present there in one form or another.
 The impact this has on sea life, wildlife & human life is still being researched.

 Microplastics are found in various cosmetics such as eyeliners, mascara, lipsticks, powders and skincare products.
 Each use may contain up to 100,000 tiny plastic particles.
 To make sure that products are completely free of any microplastic ingredients, you need a guarantee so look for the Zero logo.
 On average, a human being absorbs up to five grams of plastic per week via the diet, which is roughly the weight of a credit card.
-The UK-wide ban on microbeads in rinse-off products (shampoo or shower gel) only solves half the problem, particularly as it does not cover leave-on cosmetics (make-up).
+The UK-wide ban on microbeads in rinse-off products (scrubs, shampoo or shower gel) only solves half of the problem, particularly as it does not cover leave-on cosmetics (make-up).

 This is a popular and broadly used term.
 Although, with no official regulatory definition, it is hard to say for certain whether a product is natural.
 It is therefore important to look for products with a certification seals such as NATRUE or the Soil Association as this can provide defined guarantees for natural cosmetics based on a rigorous criteria.